-Iwona Blazwick, OBE, Director of the Whitechapel Gallery, announced Talbot as the eighth winner of the Max Mara Art Prize for Women at a ceremony held at Whitechapel Gallery, London.
+Iwona Blazwick, OBE, former Director of the Whitechapel Gallery, announced Talbot as the eighth winner of the Max Mara Art Prize for Women at a ceremony held at Whitechapel Gallery, London.
 She was chosen from a shortlist including Allison Katz, Katie Schwab, Tai Shani, and Hanna Tuulikki, by a panel of art-world experts comprising gallerist Florence Ingleby, artist Chantal Joffe, collector Fatima Maleki and art critic Hettie Judah, chaired by Blazwick.

 Emma Talbot (b.
 1969, UK) lives and works in London.
 Her work in drawing, painting, installation and sculpture explores the inner landscape of personal thought, emotion and narrative.
 These individual subjectivities are then cast into wider narratives, addressing prevalent contemporary concerns.
 Her work is often hand-drawn or painted onto silk or other textiles, and incorporates her own writing or quotes from other sources.
 It explores the personal as political, social politics, gender, the natural world, and our intimacy with technology and language.